carpentries-incubator/pangenomics/_episodes/08-tda.md

 In Figure 2, we present the persistence diagram for the filtration shown in Figure 1.
 In red, we see the connected components represented, and in blue, the 1-holes.
 For "time" 0, we can observe that we have 3 connected components with different "death times".
 As new simplices appear as we increase the filtration level (time), some connected components merge with each other.

-### **Barcode Diagram:**
+### Barcode Diagram
- >The barcode diagram is a graphical tool used to visualize the persistence diagram.
+The barcode diagram is a graphical tool used to visualize the persistence diagram.
 It consists of bars that represent the persistence intervals of cycles and cavities, indicating their duration and relevance in the simplicial complex.

   <a href="../fig/tda_08_barcode.png">
   <img src="../fig/tda_08_barcode.png" alt="Example Persistence Diagram" width="50%" height="auto"/>